Structural process overviews for Snowflake on AWS

 After it processes all of the files, Structural copies the data from the S3 bucket or external stage into the Snowflake destination database.

-For those larger data volumes, you can have the data generation process use a Lambda function, Amazon S3, and Amazon SQS events:
+For those larger data volumes, the data generation process can use a Lambda function, Amazon S3, and Amazon SQS events:

 Structural creates a Lambda function for your version of Structural.
 This occurs once for each version of Structural.
 The Lambda function is created when you run your first data generation job after you install or update Structural.